UW–Madison School of Education Wisconsin Teacher Pledge FAQ

 What if I have to take a semester off?

-If the student is dis-enrolled from their teacher education program for more than one term, their grace period for Teacher Pledge funds already received will have begun at their point of initial exit.
-The student will not be eligible to receive further Teacher Pledge funds, nor will the student be eligible for Teacher Pledge loan forgiveness.
+If the student is dis-enrolled from their teacher education program for more than one semester, the grace period for their Teacher Pledge loans already received will have begun at their point of initial exit/withdrawal.
+The student will not be eligible to receive further Teacher Pledge loans, nor will the student be eligible for Teacher Pledge loan forgiveness.

-If the student returns after one term or less, they may continue to receive Teacher Pledge funds and their grace period will begin at completion of and graduation from their teacher education program.
+If a student returns after one semester or less, the student may continue to receive Teacher Pledge loans and their grace period will begin at the time of completion of and graduation from their teacher education program.

-I took the Teacher Pledge and I just graduated!
+I took the Teacher Pledge and I just completed my teacher education program and graduated!
 What's next?

 • Complete your online Teacher Pledge loan exit interview with the Bursar’s Office.

-• Complete the employment verification survey annually to be considered for Teacher Pledge loan forgiveness.
-You will receive this survey via email at the end of each school year of your five-year post-graduation period.
+• Complete the employment verification request annually to be considered for Teacher Pledge loan forgiveness.
+You will receive this request via email at the end of each school year (June) of your five-year post-graduation period.

 When does the "five-year post-graduation period" begin?

 All Teacher Pledge alumni have a five-year post-graduation grace period.
 During this time — also known as the “five-year window” — Teacher Pledge alumni are expected to complete their three-to-four year Wisconsin teaching committment.
-The five-year window begins the next school year following your graduation (e.g. whether you graduate in Fall 2021, Spring 2022, or Summer 2022, the five-year window begins in Fall 2022).
+The five-year window begins the school year following your graduation (e.g. whether you graduate in Fall 2025, Spring 2026, or Summer 2026, the five-year window begins in Fall 2026).

-Please note Teacher Pledge alumni do not have to make payments (and no interest will accumulate) during the period between graduation and the beginning of the five-year window.
+Please note Teacher Pledge alumni do not have to make payments (and no interest will accumulate) during the period between graduation and the beginning of the five-year window (nor during the five-year window).

-2. Obtain a teaching license from the Wisconsin Department of Public Instruction.
+2. Obtain a teaching license from the Wisconsin Department of Public Instruction (WI DPI).

-5. Teaching must be performed within five years of graduation.
+5. Eligible teaching must be performed within five school years after graduation.

-How much of the loan can the student have forgiven?
+How much of the Teacher Pledge loan can be forgiven?

-All funds awarded as part of the Teacher Pledge program can be forgiven if the student fulfills three or four years of teaching.
+All Teacher Pledge loans awarded by the Teacher Pledge program can be forgiven if the student fulfills the three-to-four school year teaching commitment within the five-year post-graduation window.

-For students who teach in a non-high-need subject and non-high-need school, the loan forgiveness period requires four years of teaching in Wisconsin.
-See schedule below for the annual rates of forgiveness.
-Forgiveness is applied upon completion of a full academic year of at least 75% employment, with annual employment verification.
+See schedule below for the annual rates of Teacher Pledge loan forgiveness.
+Forgiveness is applied upon completion of a full school year of at least 75% FTE (0.75 FTE) if the annual employment verification request has been successfully completed and submitted.

 Must be completed over a five-year period